HypothesisWorks/hypothesis-java/README.rst

 be a core version available under the MPLv2 with a proprietary extension library containing most of the strategies and some useful extensions.

-If you are interested in a fully fledge Hypothesis for Java, please `contact me<mailto:david@drmaciver.com>`_ to discuss rates for developing it.
+If you are interested in a fully fledged Hypothesis for Java, please `contact me<mailto:david@drmaciver.com>`_ to discuss rates for developing it.